vhelin/SameSameC/README.md

 This is currently under development, use it on your own risk.
 SameSameC is GPL v2 software.
 Read the LICENSE file for more information.
 Some pieces of code were taken from WLA DX (https://github.com/vhelin/wla-dx), but not so many.

-I will not approve pull requests as I want to do this myself, up to the point when I decide I've learned enough. :) Ideas, bug reports and feature requests are welcome, though.
+I will not in general approve pull requests as I want to do this myself, up to the point when I decide I've learned enough. :) Ideas, bug reports and feature requests are welcome, though.
 And build scripts for platforms currently not supported.

 # Azure Pipelines CI